The low-rank hypothesis of complex systems: Dimension reduction of complex systems

 In the article and the rest of the Supplementary information, we focus on the case where $R$ is a \textit{linear transformation}, which greatly simplifies the analysis and gives access to a whole range of notions and tools from linear algebra.
 Let us thus assume that $X = R(x) = Mx$ where $M$ is a $n\times N$ matrix, called the reduction matrix \cite{Thibeault2020_SI} (or lumping matrix~\cite{Wei1969, Kuo1969}).
 Then, $J_R = M$ and condition~\eqref{eq:nonlinear_compatibility_equation} for closure states that for an exact dimension reduction, the complete and reduced vector fields must commute with $M$:

 where we have made a slight abuse of notation, using the same symbol for the matrix and the linear transformation $M: x \mapsto Mx$, that we will use again in the document.
 Note that the latter scheme is related to the notions of $C^k$-equivalent and $C^k$-conjugate vector fields defined in Ref.~\cite[p.190 and p.191]{Perko2001}.
+In subsection~\ref{SIsubsec:error_bound} [Definition~\ref{def:alignment_error}], we introduce the alignment error which is directly defined from the compatibility equation $M\circ f = F\circ M$ and we will find a bound on it.

+\begin{remark} In our work, we consider that the network of the system is already known (or could be known experimentally) and the dynamics is described by a given theoretical model, but the time series/functional data (trajectories) are unknown.
+This is the ideal setting for determining how the low effective rank of the weight matrix $W$ can affect the evolution of the state of the whole system, starting with arbitrary initial conditions, since no limitation in our analysis can be induced by the finite number of observed time series or their finite length. \end{remark}

 Given a reduction matrix $M$, a projector can always be defined as

 where $M^+$ is the Moore-Penrose pseudo-inverse of $M$.
 Under this linear setup, the dimension reduction can be seen as a projection of the elements $x$ of the high-dimensional space unto a low-dimensional space with elements $X$.
 This situation as well as the four natural vector subspaces induced by $M$ are illustrated in Fig.~\ref{fig:projection}.